WPBeginner

 Additionally, a 403 Forbidden error was encountered while trying to use an ErrorDocument to handle the request.

-There are different scenarios when you can see this error.
+There are different scenarios when you might see this error.
 For example:

-Now that you know about the different types of 403 errors, let’s talk about what causes this error.
+Now that you know about the different 403 error variations, let’s talk about their causes.

-The most common cause for the 403 Forbidden error in WordPress is due to poorly configured security plugins.
+One common cause for the 403 Forbidden error in WordPress is poorly configured security plugins.
 Many WordPress security plugins can block an IP address (or a whole range of IP addresses) if they believe them to be malicious.

 Another possible cause could be a corrupt .htaccess file or incorrect file permissions on your server.

-Having said that, let’s take a look at how to solve 403 forbidden error in WordPress.
+Having said that, let’s take a look at how to fix the 403 forbidden error in WordPress.

-Before you do anything, we recommend that you create a complete WordPress backup of your website.
-Here is our guide on how to manually create a WordPress backup.
+Note: Before you do anything, we recommend creating a complete WordPress backup of your website.
+You can check out our guide on how to back up your WordPress site.

-If you were already using an automatic WordPress backup plugin, then make sure that you have access to a latest backup before moving forward.
+If you are using an automatic WordPress backup plugin, then make sure that you have access to the latest backup before moving forward.

-First thing you need to do is to temporarily deactivate all WordPress plugins.
+The first thing you need to do is see if one of your WordPress plugins is causing the 403 forbidden error.
+To do this, you need to temporarily disable WordPress plugins.
 This includes any security plugins that you may have installed on your site.

 If this resolves your problem, then this means one of the plugins on your website was causing this error.

-You can figure out which plugin was causing the error by activating all your plugins one at a time until you are able to reproduce the 403 forbidden error.
+You can figure out which plugin was causing the error by activating all your plugins one at a time until you reproduce the 403 Forbidden error.
+Then, you will need to delete the problem plugin and look for an alternative or contact the developers for support.

-Often the 403 error is caused by a corrupt .htaccess file in your WordPress site.
-Repairing this file is quite easy.
+Often, the 403 forbidden error is caused by a corrupt .htaccess file in your WordPress site.
+The good news is that fixing this file is quite easy.

-First you need to connect to your website using a FTP client or file manager in cPanel.
+First, you need to connect to your website using an FTP client like FileZilla or the File Manager app in cPanel.

-Next, locate the .htaccess file in the root folder of your WordPress site.
-See this guide if you can’t find .htaccess file in Your WordPress folder.
+Next, find the .htaccess file in the root folder of your WordPress site.
+See this guide if you can’t find the .htaccess file in Your WordPress folder.

-You need to download the .htaccess file to your computer so that you have a fresh backup of it.
-After that, you need to delete the file from your server.
+You will need to download the .htaccess file to your computer so that you have a fresh backup of it.
+After that, simply delete the file from your server.
+Don’t worry, your WordPress will still be able to work.

 Delete .htaccess file from your WordPress site

-Try accessing your website.
-If 403 forbidden error is resolved, then this means that your .htaccess file was corrupt.
+Now, try accessing your website.
+If the 403 forbidden error is resolved, then this means that your .htaccess file was corrupt.

-You can generate a fresh .htaccess file by logging into your WordPress admin area and going to Settings » Permalinks page.
+You can generate a fresh .htaccess file by logging in to your WordPress admin area and going to the Settings » Permalinks page.

 Regenerating .htaccess file in WordPress

 All files stored on your website have file permissions.
-These file permissions control who can access files and folders on your website.
+These file ownership permissions control who can access the files and folders on your WordPress website.

-Incorrect file permissions can cause 403 forbidden error.
-It makes your web server thinks that you do not have permission to access those files.
+Incorrect file permissions can cause the 403 forbidden error.
+They make your web server think that you do not have permission to access those files.

 You can ask your WordPress hosting provider to check your website for correct file permissions.
-Some hosts are very supportive, they wouldn’t mind and will probably fix that for you.
+Some hosts are very supportive, so they won’t mind and will probably fix that for you.

 Changing file permissions yourself can have serious consequences.
-If you do not feel confident doing it yourself, then ask a friend for help or hire a professional.
+If you do not feel confident doing it yourself, it’s best to ask a fellow WordPress website owner for help or hire a professional.

-However, if you want to do it yourself, then here is how you would check your file permissions.
+However, if you want to do it yourself, then here is how to check your file directory permissions.

 Simply connect to your WordPress site using an FTP client.
 Navigate to the root folder containing all your WordPress files.